Carrie (2013 film): Casting

+Filming

+Principal photography took place in mid-2012 in the Greater Toronto Area, with locations including Mississauga and Etobicoke.

+The film was shot on an Alexa camera.
+As a reference for the prom scene when Carrie unleashes her powers, Peirce and her visual effects team used atomic bomb footage from the 1950s and 1960s to model the energy waves that radiate from Carrie.

 Release

-The original release date was March 15, 2013, but the release date was moved to October 18.
+The original release date was March 15, 2013, and a teaser trailer was released on October 15, 2012.
+However, in January 2013, the release date was moved to October 18, 2013, with reshoots cited by the studio as the reason for the delay.
+Some journalists speculated the delay was not only to presumably capitalize on the box office potential of Halloween season but was also a result of studios not wanting to release content concerning violence in schools so soon after the 2012 Sandy Hook Elementary School shooting.

+Moretz told Fangoria at the time: "We did some reshoots and added three extra scenes with Julianne and I to make the movie even deeper and darker.
+We prolonged a couple of scenes that needed to have an extra moment or an extra beat just to make it even deeper.
+It wasn't about cutting anything out or trying to edit around things; it was about adding more to make the movie scarier and more intense."

 Sony held a "First Look" event at the New York Comic Con on October 13, 2013, that allowed attendees to view the film prior to the release date.
 The event was followed by a panel session with several members of the cast and crew.

 Trailers for the film included a phone number that offered promotions to the caller, as well as a recording of a simulated encounter with characters from the film.

+Two weeks prior to Carrie's release, the studio reportedly held test screenings in which they showed viewers four different alternate endings and asked them to pick which one they liked best.

-Home video
+Home media

 The film was released on DVD and Blu-ray on January 14, 2014.
 The Blu-ray features an alternative opening and ending and nine deleted scenes.

 In the alternative opening, a young Carrie has a discussion with her teenage neighbor, who is sun-bathing, over the fact that Margaret believes that women with breasts are sinful.
-Margaret catches them in the conversation and believes that the neighbor is offending Carrie, not before the neighbor's mother disagrees with her.
+Margaret catches them in the conversation and believes that the neighbor is offending Carrie before the neighbor's mother disagrees with her.
 Suddenly, stones begin to rain only on the White household.
 Margaret, believing it is a sign from God, takes shelter inside her home with a distressed Carrie.

-In the alternative ending, the cracking gravestone and the court speech are not present.
-After placing the roses on Carrie's grave, Sue suddenly feels pain from her pregnancy and begins to go into labor.
-Sue is in the hospital and is preparing to give birth to her baby.
-As she struggles to give birth, Carrie's bloody hand suddenly emerges and grabs Sue's arm.
-Sue screams loudly as she wakes up in her own bedroom with her mother comforting her and telling her that her nightmare is over.
-A subliminal frame image of Carrie's bloodied arm is seen grabbing onto Sue's arm as Sue continues to scream in her room.
+On March 19, 2024, Shout!
+Factory released an Ultra HD Blu-ray of the film, offering only the theatrical cut.